 You will need a car to get you to and from your accommodation.
 Some of the bigger towns may have public transport, Cheltenham and Moreton-in-marsh have train stations.
 But getting to and from each place will be very tricky as most places have no or irregular bus services, and you’ll have to book taxi’s in advance [Ubers don’t exist here].

-I’m sure there’s places we love but I’ve forgotten right now, so I’ll add to this over time.
+I’m sure there’s places we love but I’ve forgotten right now or new places we’ll discover, so I’ll add to this over time.
 If you’re ever in the Cotswolds you can just check back to find somewhere to visit.

 Thanks for reading,